eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 # Your Writing

-- read
-  - sometimes i read blog post and really resonate with the author's thinking
-  - then i check the blog and there's three other posts
-  - and i will think: I wish you'd write more!
-  - when you read someone that really resonates, it is worthwhile to read everything else that person has written
-  - and if you think in similar ways, reach out, and make a new friend
+I will often find a blog post on [Hacker News][hn] that really resonates.
+And when I go to check the rest of the site there's three other posts.
+And I think: I wish you'd write more!
+When I find someone whose writing resonates, I like to read everything they have written, or at least a tractable subset of their most interesting posts.
+If you like what you see, you can reach out.
+This is one of the best things about writing online: your future friends will seek you out.

-- from the other side:
-  - i have often written a blog post where, just before publishing, I
-    think: God, who could possibly want to read _this_?
-It's so obscure or personal or idiosyncratic.
-  - Those posts are often the ones where people email me to thank for writing them, to share that they always thought the same thing, and they're glad someone put it into words.
-  - I really value those emails.
-"I am understood" is the most wonderful feeling.
+And, from the other side, I have often written a post where, just before publishing, I would think: "who would want to read this?
+It's too personal, obscure, idiosyncratic, probably a few people will unsubscribe to the RSS feed for this".
+And always those are the posts where people email me to say that they always thought the same thing but could never quite put it into words.
+I really value those emails.
+"I am understood" is a wonderful feeling.

-- write:
-  - i have tried to develop this rule
-  - if i do it, and don't write about it, it didn't happen
-  - i try to apply this bc i write lots of personal software and little experiments and often, if i doint write about it here (or at least tweet about it), it is as if it didn't happen
-  - not everything deserves a blog post, little things can be a tweet
-    - e.g. custom invoice format
+I try to apply a rule that if I do something, and I don't write about it---or otherwise generate external-facing evidence that I did it---it didn't happen.
+I have built so many things in the dark, little experiments or software projects that never saw the light of day.
+I want to put more things out.
+If it doesn't merit and entire blog post, then at least a tweet.

 # Your Books